-We have reviewed the Trustees' Report, Governance Statement, Statement of Regularity, Propriety and Compliance and the Statement of Trustees' Responsibilities of Hilbre HS to consider whether they are consistent with the financial statements and prepared in accordance with the relevant legal framework.
+We have reviewed the Trustees' Report, Governance Statement, Statement of Regularity, Propriety and Compliance and the Statement of Trustees' Responsibilities of the Trust to consider whether they are consistent with the financial statements and prepared in accordance with the relevant legal framework.
 We have also reviewed the financial statement disclosure notes.

-• We have noted that the initial draft version of the report did not include details around the management of conflicts of interest.
+• We have noted that the initial draft version of the report did not include details around the transfer to the Multi-Academy Trust and the impact this would have on the going concern assumption.
 Management have confirmed that the final version of the financial statements will be updated to include such comments.